glennmckechnie/weewx-pmon-/readme.txt

     ('mem_used', 'INTEGER'),

-mem_vsz and mem_rss are as per the original pmon except they are identified by the process PID rather than the provcess name (weewxd) This enables pmon+ to be run with multiple instances of weewx running on the same machine.
+mem_vsz and mem_rss are as per the original pmon except they are identified by the process PID rather than the process name (weewxd) This enables pmon+ to be run with multiple instances of weewx running on the same machine.

-res_rss is max rss as returned from the python resource module. (which can be inserted into the weewx scripts for troubleshooting)
+res_rss is max rss as returned from the python resource module. (which can be inserted into the python (weewx) scripts for troubleshooting)

 swap_total, swap_free, swap_used are values returned by cat /proc/meminfo